passivedns/PassiveDNS.github.io/content/docs/getting-started.md

 You can also link some externs apis such as VirusTotal and AlienVault to retrieve the history of domain names and IPs.

-If a change is noticed by our application you will be notified by mail, or using redis, GCP or AWS pub/sub.
+If a change is noticed by our application you will be notified using redis pub/sub.

 You can also supervise your users thanks to a user creation authorization system.